christianrowlands/android-network-survey/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-green.svg?style=flat)](https://github.com/christianrowlands/android-network-survey/blob/develop/LICENSE)

-The Network Survey Android App provides a basic survey capability for Cellular networks, Wi-Fi networks and GNSS constellations.
+The Network Survey Android App provides a basic survey capability for Cellular networks, Wi-Fi networks, Bluetooth Devices, and GNSS constellations.

 For cellular data, in its current state it can be used to examine the network details of the current serving cell, and log GSM, CDMA, UMTS, LTE, and NR records to a GeoPackage file.
 Wi-Fi survey records can also be logged to a GeoPackage file, and the current list of Wi-Fi networks in range is displayed in the UI.
 The App also supports connecting to a remote gRPC server and live streaming the cellular and Wi-Fi records.
 For GNSS data, it can display the latest information about the satellite vehicles and also log the information to a GeoPackage file.
+The Bluetooth support allows for scanning and displaying a list of the nearby Bluetooth devices.

 <img src="screenshots/cellular_details.png" alt="Cellular Details" width="200"/>
 <img src="screenshots/wi-fi_details.png" alt="Wi-Fi Details" width="200"/>